Demographics of Generation Alpha

+Global rates of population growth and decline (2021–2022); population growth rate takes birth, death, and migration rates into account.
+Future projections are based on the United Nations World Population Prospects (from 1950 until 2100).

+Map of countries by total fertility rate (2022–2023), referring to the average number of children that are born to a woman over her lifetime, according to the Population Reference Bureau.

 Generation Alpha is a social cohort generally identified by researchers and popular media as being born between the early 2010s and mid 2020s.
 The birth years of Generation Alpha have seen a decline in birth rates, especially in the developed world.